-On February 9 Council was introduced to the three ordinances under consideration for adoption to comprise the 185th Street Station Subarea Plan package:
+On February 23 Council considered and provided staff direction to prepare the three ordinances under consideration for adoption to comprise the 185th Street Station Subarea Plan package:

-- Proposed Ordinance No. 702 (Attachment A), which includes the Subarea Plan itself (Att.
-A, Exhibit A) and the Comprehensive Plan Future Land Use Map (Att.
-A, Exhibit B); - Proposed Ordinance No. 706 (Attachment B), which includes Development Code regulations (Att.
-B, Exhibit A) and three options for the proposed Zoning Map (Att.
-B, Exhibits B1, B2, and B3); and - Proposed Ordinance No. 707 (Attachment C), which includes the Mitigation Measures (Att.
-C, Exhibit A), Development Code Regulations (Att.
-C, Exhibit B), and Planned Action Boundary Map (Att.
-C, Exhibit C).
+- Proposed Ordinance No. 702, which includes the Subarea Plan itself and the Comprehensive Plan Future Land Use Map; - Proposed Ordinance No. 706 (Attachment A), which includes Development Code regulations (Attachment A, Exhibit A) and the proposed Zoning Map (Attachment A, Exhibit B); and - Proposed Ordinance No. 707, which includes the Mitigation Measures, Development Code Regulations, and Planned Action Boundary Map.